corda/corda-docs-portal/content/en/platform/corda/4.10/enterprise/finality-flow-recovery.md

     - where the receiver triggers recovery first, then the initiator must also follow (only if it also failed after the notarisation step).
 - if notarisation hasn't yet taken place then recovery must be triggered from the initiator side only.
+- if the initiator of a transaction successfully notarised and finalised, it is possible to trigger recovery of failed peers by triggering recovery on the initiator side and specifying the transaction id to recover.

 {{< warning >}}